Dlwhite2/CS201-Portfolio/README.md

 (both full and partial) will be displayed.
 Then you can select a movie from the list by entering the number that is displayed next to the movie you'd like.
 This is how the search works across all of the searching functions.
-If there are more than 30 search results, you may enter a '0' to try to search again.
+If there are more than 30 search results, you may enter a '0' to quit the command and try to search again.
 -----------------------------------------------------------------------------------